 In short, renewable beekeeping puts a focus on the natural process bees do on their own.
 It puts the bees at the forefront and decreases external forces, such as pesticides and over-involvement that humans have often imposed.

 New Sustainable Practices

-Here are some of the bee sustainable practices to put the bees and their honey first.
+Here are some of the bee sustainable practices to place bees and their honey first.